Skip to content

 If a customer is browsing your page deeply, with intent to become a customer, they’re going to have questions as they go along.

-On your home page, they might be wondering: is this person legit, or are they fly-by-night and likely to ghost me as soon as I engage them?
+On your home page, they might be wondering: is this person legit, or are they fly-by-night and likely to ghost me?
 You could place a review that responds to these concerns right on your home page– perhaps a review from a longtime customer, if that’s possible and if it fits your business, or maybe a review that mentions how responsive and communicative you are.

 On your services page, they might wonder what you’re like to work with.
 Place a testimonial or review that highlights that in a prominent place, and you are much more likely to convert that interested person into a genuine lead.